 Finding out your child is self-harming is very upsetting and can stir up a range of emotions.
-Here, YoungMinds, The Charlie Waller Memorial Trust and The Royal College of Psychiatrists give their advice on how to cope if you discover that your child is self-harming, based on conversations with real parents who have gone through it too.
-These resources form part of the #NoHarmDone campaign - tweet to spread the word or or go to the YoungMinds website to find out more.
+Read our advice from YoungMinds, The Charlie Waller Memorial Trust and The Royal College of Psychiatrists

 ‘Having found out my child was self-harming I was so devastated and confused as to why.
 My emotions were all over the place, not knowing how to help her, where to go for professional help - it was so stressful.
 As a father I just wanted to wrap her up in cotton wool.’

 If you’ve recently discovered that your child is harming themselves then you’re probably experiencing a whole range of emotions.
 Parents commonly talk of guilt, shame, anger, frustration, sadness and disgust.

 Self-harm is a common coping mechanism for young people who turn to it as quickly as other generations might have used drugs or alcohol to manage difficult feelings.
 It can be a reflection of a broad range of issues, most of which are unrelated to your parenting.